KMaitreya/PythonBasics/README.md

 PythonBasics-8 (Try/Except):
 This notebook is dedicated to error handling.
 It contains explaination of try and except block.
 It has various types of except blocks.
 It also has dufferent types of errors.

+PythonBasics-9 (Files):
+This notebook is dedicated to files.It explains opening and closing a file and the 4 modes of a file i.e. Reading(r), Writing(w), Appending(a), Reading+Writing(r+).It includes explaination and examples.